-Breathing in the pungent smell of the limestone painted walls and of the ageing teak wood doors and ceiling panels, my sights were set on the fading Ganesh and Garud murals, on the ageing massive walls of Delhi Darwaza, the main entrance.
+Breathing in the pungent smell of the limestone painted walls and of the ageing teak wood doors and ceiling panels, my sights were set on the fading Ganesh and Garud murals, on the pale cream large walls inside Delhi Darwaza, the main entrance.
 The ambitions to capture power at Delhi drove the idea of having the fort entrance facing north.
 The massive teak wood gates with a 9×8 grid of long sharp steel spikes and the imposing stone walls gave me a sense of reliving a slice of history.

 Soul of Shaniwarwada

 Running up a flight of steep steps, within the Delhi Darwaza structure, I get to this second floor large hall, called the Nagarkhana, carpeted with white tiles, lined with well-shaped teak wood pillars and wooden panel ceiling.
-With folk music played here in the evenings, I discover, Nagarkhana served as the soul of Shaniwarwada.
-Right above the Delhi Darwaza, forming the balcony of the Nagarkhana, are the Jharokas, evoking a striking similarity to a Rajasthani edifice.
+With folk music played here in the evenings during the Peshwa times, I discover, Nagarkhana served as the soul of Shaniwarwada.
+Forming the balcony of the Nagarkhana, overlooking the Mula-Mutha river, are the Jharokas, evoking a striking similarity to a Rajasthani edifice.

 Left to Imagination

 But do the woodwork that we see today in Nagarkhana, represent the bedrock of their architecture.
 The nearby Nana Wada offers some clues of similarity.
 This left me pondering over questions of what if Nagarkhana hadn’t survived.
 We would have lost every little chance to have a conjectural image of Shaniwarwada.
 It is from here that I got the best seat to view the stunning green gardens of the quadrangular Shaniwarwada complex.
 The decrepit foundation stones feebly convey a bygone era, but what I notice evidently are the wooden fort gates that speak louder.